Classic Coleslaw Recipe

 This Classic Coleslaw Recipe is an easy side dish or topping for pulled pork sandwiches!
 It’s addictively crisp and crunchy with a creamy coleslaw dressing, and includes just 3 ingredients!

-Coleslaw is one of my go-to recipes.
+Coleslaw is one of my go-to side dishes.
 I make it on a weekly basis year round because it’s one of the best side dishes regardless of the season.

 Two of my favorite recipes include my fennel and apple slaw, and my vinegar coleslaw with no mayo in sight, but you really can’t beat the classics.

 This classic coleslaw recipe is the most versatile because of its simplicity.
-It’s great in the spring and summer for lunches and barbecues, and is also perfect in the fall and winter served with game day food or as a topping with pulled pork and bbq pulled chicken sandwiches!
+It’s great in the spring and summer for meals like slow cooker baby back ribs and grilled burgers. , and is also perfect in the fall and winter served with game day food or as a topping with pulled pork and bbq pulled chicken sandwiches!

 Why you’ll love this recipe: